Score differences

 Less common, but it happens when the mock platform's speaking scorer is stricter than Pearson's (APEUni is known for this on Describe Image and Retell Lecture).
 Also possible if your mock microphone was poor quality, causing artificially low speaking scores.

 Only if you use Pearson's own Scored Practice Test, which runs the real scoring engine.
 Third-party mocks will always have some variance because they use different AI models.
-A ±5 point variance is normal and expected.
+A +/-5 point variance is normal and expected.
+Read our mock test accuracy guide for a full comparison.

 There is no universal formula.
 Take one Pearson Scored Practice Test (~USD 27), compare it with your recent mock scores, and calculate your personal offset.
 Apply that offset to future mock scores.
-For most students, the offset is ±3–7 points.
+For most students, the offset is +/-3-7 points.
+Our PTE score calculator can help you estimate your real score band.

 Yes, significantly.
 A USB headset with a close-mic design gives cleaner audio input than laptop speakers or AirPods.
 In testing, the same person speaking the same response can score 5+ points differently depending on microphone quality.
-Invest in a decent headset for practice.
+Invest in a decent headset for speaking practice.
+See our exam day tips for hardware recommendations.

 Track your improvement trend.